Irenimoyan/Irenimoyan/README.md

 ## About Me 🚀

-I'm a passionate entry-level Frontend Developer with experience in HTML, CSS, and JS.
+I'm a passionate junior Frontend Developer with experience in HTML, CSS, JS, and React.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: Frontend languages like HTML, CSS, JS
-- 🔭 Working on: I'm working on a calculator and a counter.
+- 🔭 Working on: I'm working on an E-commerce webaite.
-- 🌍 Languages: HTML, CSS and JAVASCRIPT
+- 🌍 Languages: HTML, CSS, JAVASCRIPT and REACT
 - 📫 How to reach me: You can reach me through my email (Sheutomalli@gmail.com) or WhatsApp: 07087232716
 - ⚡ Fun fact: I pay attention to details, critical thinking, and i can work with agile teammates